At last, Wicked is a movie musical that doesn't apologize for being a movie musical

 Review: Wicked (Part 1)

 But Wicked director Jon M. Chu has directed musicals before, like 2021's In The Heights.
 He doesn't make these rookie mistakes.
 To play Elphaba, the woman who will become the Wicked Witch of the West (did I mention that this is a Wizard of Oz prequel?
 Eh, if you're here you already know), he's picked Oscar nominee and professional singer Cynthia Erivo, who gives the movie's premiere performance.
 She does a great job of finding her own way into the head of this looked-over, insecure person who wears her pride like a shield.
-And while Erivo is just as capable of hitting every glory note that Idina Menzel hit when back she originated the role on Broadway, she adds in her own licks, matching rather than imitating past performers.
+And while Erivo is just as capable of hitting every glory note that Idina Menzel hit when back she originated the role on Broadway, she adds in her own licks, matching rather than imitating her predecessors.

 Wicked wouldn't work if it didn't get the relationship between Elphaba and Glinda right, and it does.
 All the best moments involve them being at odds, coming together, and finally parting ways in a climactic rendition of the biggest hit song from the musical, "Defying Gravity," which Erivo gives the first-class treatment it needs.